 Matariki

-The Matariki Network, which is named after the Māori name for the constellation known as the Pleiades star cluster, is a university network with eight members worldwide.
-The member universities are all among the oldest and most highly respected in their countries.
-The network's motto is “Partnership for a better world” and it includes collaborations within all areas of activity of the universities.
+The Matariki Network, which is named after the Māori name for the constellation known as the Pleiades star cluster, is a university network with members worldwide.
+The current six member universities are all among the oldest and most highly respected in their countries.
+The network seeks to build upon the collective strengths of its member institutions to develop international excellence in research and education and to promote social responsibility locally and globally.

 SKERIC logo